goodrobots/devFrame/docs/_docs/05-resources.md

 ![Roll Wrapped vs Pultruded Tubes]({{site.baseurl}}/assets/images/frame-details/roll-wrapped-vs-pultruded.jpeg){: width="80%" .align-center} A roll wrapped tube on left vs a pultruded tube on right.
 {: .text-center}

-## Searching
-[Knowing how to use search](https://support.google.com/websearch/answer/2466433) is an important part of being a good internet citizen, and community member.
-It is considered bad form to ask a question in a support forum that has been previously asked, and likely already answered.
-It is expected that you have done some searching to find your own answers prior to posting.

 ## Soldering
 Owning or having access to quality soldering tools is a must for building your own robot.
 Knowing how to use them correctly is just as important as owning them.
 [Here's a really good tutorial](https://www.makerspaces.com/how-to-solder/).
 And plenty of videos on the web.
 Do not underestimate the importance of helping hands and/or jigs to hold things in place while you solder.